emieli/ansible-demo/README.md

 sw-1#
 ```

 Our environment is up and running!
-Let's hop into Chapter 1 and to some Ansible stuff:
+Let's hop into Chapter 1 to do some Ansible stuff:
 ```
 git switch chapter-1
 ```